Raveline/Rogui/README.md

 different tilesets, for roguelikes that come with a "tiles" view (and not a pure ASCII one).
 This is done throough the notion of Brush: a texture containing tiles.

 This comes at a price, however: dividing a pixel-based window into console cells depends on the tiles size.
-If you use brushes with different tile sizes, some of the utilities and default computed values might be off.
+If you could use brushes with different tile sizes, some of the utilities and default computed values might be off.
+So each console can only use tiles of the same sizes.
+If you absolutely need to support two tilesets of two different sizes, you are going to need to superimpose two different consoles.

 Brushes are mainly accessed through a enumerated type you'll have to define, typically called `rb` in the library (for "References Brush").
+You get access to the map of all known brushes when defining the rendering.

 ## Console

 SDL2 doesn't offer an easy way to create virtual consoles and blit them on each others.
 The Console datatype offers an emulation of this.
 Each consoles maintain their own local coordinates.
-Consoles are mostly used:
+Consoles are used for two main reasons:

-- To define "main areas" of your UI, where you will positions different part of your game and interface;
+- To define "main areas" of your UI, where you will position different parts of your game and interface;
 - To support positioning when defining components.